blueluna/nrf52840-experiments/adafruit-feather-nrf52840-express/README.md

 ## Running

-These examples use `probe-run` to flash an run them.
+These examples use `probe-run` to flash and run them.
 For example,

 ```
-cargo run --example feather-express-psila
+DEFMT_LOG=info cargo run --example feather-express-psila
 ```

 ## Examples